 3.2 How you can create a Profile.
-To create a Profile you are responsible for and must:
+To create a Profile you are responsible

 You must not create a Profile, nor carry out a Transaction on behalf of, or by

 Changes to your primary residence address may require you to accept different Remitly terms of service for the region to which you have moved.
 In addition, as certain Services are currently offered only in select regions, changes to your primary residence address may result in you becoming ineligible for certain Services.
 If any information you provide to us (including your mailing address and/or e-mail address) changes over time, you must notify us immediately and/or amend the details in your Profile immediately so that the information you have supplied us is always accurate, truthful and complete.
 You are responsible for providing accurate and complete information at all times when using our Services.

 Services as a Sender.
-We are licensed to provide our Services in France on a freedom of services basis and you must therefore be a resident of France to use the Services provided by us.
+We are licensed as a payment institution in Ireland with the Central Bank of Ireland and carry out our Services in France on a freedom of service basis.
+You must be based and resident in France to use the Services provided by us under the terms of this Agreement.
 If you are a resident of another region, you may access the agreement that applies to you from the website for our Services in your country or region.
 Please also note section 8 on how and why we collect and verify personal information.

 3.7 Profile limit.
 You may only register and open 1 (one) Profile and we may place limits on the number of email addresses and payment instruments which can be associated with your Profile.